 For example, Traditional IRAs and 401k plans offer investors an immediate tax break on contributions and the proceeds are taxed when the money is withdrawn in retirement age – often deferring income tax for decades.
 Roth IRAs and 401ks are the opposite, with the contributions being made after taxes have been assessed, and the withdrawals and income growth being tax free.
 These tax benefits are the reason there are contribution limits on IRAs and other retirement plans.
 Without contribution limits, the government would severely limit their income tax receipts.

 Will the US Government seize private retirement plans?
 The simple answer is, we don’t know.
 It’s very possible the government could pass a law that seizes every private pension and retirement plan in the US and replaces it with a government annuity to be paid out once retirees reach a certain age.
 It’s also possible they will do nothing and leave things as-is.
-My guess is the government won’t “seize” retirement plans like other governments have, but I wouldn’t be surprised to see retirement plan changes, probably in the form of how they are taxed.
+My guess is the government won’t “seize” retirement plans like other governments have.
+But I wouldn’t be surprised to see retirement plan changes, probably in the form of how they are taxed.

 Let’s face it, our government is hurting.
-There are huge gaps in our fiscal policy and unless we see changes soon, something major will happen, possibly even the collapse of the dollar and our economy.
+There are huge gaps in our fiscal policy and unless we see changes soon, something major will happen.
 But seizing private pensions wouldn’t solve that problem, and in fact, it could be seen a as sign of weakness by the global economy and hasten the fall of the US Dollar compared to other currencies.
 Additionally, seizing private retirement plans would be political suicide for politicians.

 We can’t see into the future so all we can do is speculate.
 But we shouldn’t base our future plans on speculation.
 I don’t see the government seizing retirement funds from private individuals.
 However, I wouldn’t be surprised to see the government make changes to the number and scope of retirement plans.
 But this would probably be a gradual change and old plans would likely remain grandfathered in.

 For example,the US government could decide to decrease retirement plan contribution limits, lower the income eligibility threshold, or eliminate some retirement plans altogether.
 But even if they do this, they would likely grandfather in current contributions, meaning your retirement plans in their current state would be safe.